 What is the wind like?

-Winds in the area around Kastela are remarkably reliable, and at the height of the season, it’s almost possible to tell the time from them.
+Winds in the area around Split are remarkably reliable, and at the height of the season, it’s almost possible to tell the time from them.

-There’s a morning wind from 9am to mid-day, then a period of eerie silence (local sailors say that the wind is having it’s lunch), before returning stronger after 2pm until sunset.
+There’s a morning wind from 9am to mid-day, which will allow you to get the sails up as soon as you leave the marina, followed by a period of eerie silence (local sailors say that the wind is having it’s lunch), before returning stronger after 2pm until sunset.

 Outside of the sailing season, the winds are a lot less predictable, and can arrive as cold winds from the mountains, storms from the equator, or pretty much anything in between.
 However, the fact that there is no prevailing wind means that most weather systems pass on after a couple of days or so.

 If you're off sailing in a couple of days, you might be interested to know what the 7 day forecast is - our handy widget below should give you a good idea, though once you're out there we recommend using windguru.cz.

 Split is a remarkable city.
 It has been a city of strategic importance for centuries – dating back to the Roman empire.